 30 Best Places to Go Sledding in Colorado

 When the snow flies in Colorado, consider seeking out a sled at one of these locations for some old-fashioned fun.
-There are myriad of sledding hills–some public, some secret.
-Here are a handful of favorite sports.
+There is myriad of sledding hills–some public, some secret.
+Here are a handful of our favorite spots.
 Some offer sled rentals: others are BYOS.